Art of Another Kind: Italian Abstract Art from 1930 to 1970

 Below is one of three versions of the Elizabeth I Armada Portrait, in which the Queen is unusually set in a maritime context.
 Two different stages of the Spanish Armada’s downfall are depicted in the background to the left and right.
 The Queen’s back is turned against the dark, stormy seas of the right-hand scene.
 Her gaze is towards the light, echoed in the many suns embroidered upon her sleeves and skirt.
 Her hand rests on a globe, symbolizing her strength and dominion over the seas, and a crown sits above that representing her obvious power and status as monarch.
 Pearls symbolize chastity and female associations with the moon.
 The overall picture is one of radiant female strength and infallible royal authority.

 Elizabeth was also responsible for stabilizing and reinstating the Church of England.
 She removed the Pope as its head and instead became its Supreme Governor herself.
 She introduced a new Book of Common Prayer and ensured that an English translation of the Bible became widely available.
 Elizabeth also saw to it that public worship was conducted in English rather than in Latin.

-One of the most important portraits of Queen Elizabeth I is the Darnley portrait of c.1575.
+One of the most important portraits of Queen Elizabeth I is the Darnley Portrait of c.
+1575.
 It is believed that this was one of few portraits that were painted from life.
-The face of Elizabeth as depicted here became the template for many other representations of her afterwards.
+The face of Elizabeth as depicted here became the template for many other representations of her afterward.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!